nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         Use case resumes at step 1.

-#### Use case: Remove a customer
+#### Use case: Delete a customer

 **MSS**

-1. User enters the index of the customer to be removed.
+1. User enters the index of the customer to be deleted.
 2. CHIM deletes the customer.

    Use case ends.